plembo/limits-to-growth-lab/README.md

 # Limits to Growth Lab
 My own sandbox for exploring the economic growth models reported in Donella H. Meadows. _The Limits to Growth_.
-Potomac, 1972.
+Universe Books, 1972.

 The latest implementation, in python, is found here: